bcoin-org/bcoin-org.github.io/guides-markdown/crowdfund-tx.md

 ```

 #### Step 2: Prepare Your Coins
 We have the same issue to deal with here as in step 2 in the previous example: we need to have "exact change" coins available for funding.
-The process of splitting is a little different with the wallet system though so let's walk through this version
+The process of splitting is a little different with the wallet system though so let's walk through this version.

+Note that the way that we're retrieving the keyring information is pretty insecure as we are sending private keys unencrypted across the network, but we'll leave for the sake of the example. **DON'T USE THIS IN PRODUCTION**.

 ```javascript
 const composeWalletCrowdfund = async function composeWalletCrowdfund() {